 Rope play (or rope bondage — part of the B in BDSM) is a popular form of erotic play.
 But what’s especially great about it is that it doesn’t have to be erotic or sexual at all.
 People practice rope play for a variety of reasons: for sexual gratification, for the power-exchange, because the repetition is calming, to build intimacy, and more.

-To help O.school breakdown rope play and how you can safely get acquainted with these tethered tricks, we roped in bondage experts Mistress Venus, host of the What The Kink podcast, Reverend Rucifer, founder of ReikiBondage.com, and pro-domme Mistress Adreena.
+To help O.school breakdown rope play and how you can safely get acquainted with these tethered tricks, we spoke to bondage experts Mistress Venus, host of the What The Kink podcast, Reverend Rucifer, founder of ReikiBondage.com, and pro-domme Mistress Adreena.

 What’s rope play?